-Tour operators: Explore Aruba Adventures and De Palm Tours.
+Tour operators: Explore Aruba Adventures.

 Oranjestad is the capital of Aruba and is named after 'Huis van Oranje' (Orange House), the name of the Dutch Royal Family in 1824 during the Dutch colonization.
 Most of Aruba's government buildings are located in Oranjestad and it is also the place for shopping and along the seaside you will find merchants sailing Aruba art and local handcrafts.
 Oranjestad features some traditional Dutch multicolored buildings.